 Vertigo attacks can completely blindside a person and be very debilitating.
-While many vertigo episodes are quite brief, a severe attack can lead to a fall, a serious injury, and perhaps even be fatal.
-It is no wonder that many people who suffer from vertigo on an ongoing basis become anxious about when the next episode will occur.
+While many episodes are quite brief, a severe attack can lead to a fall.
+Even worse, it can result in a serious injury or perhaps something fatal.
+As a result, many people who suffer from it are anxious about when the next episode will occur.

 If you have vertigo attacks on a regular basis, you need a plan of action, and that means learning everything you can about this symptom.
 We’re going to take a look at some of the misinformation that is out there regarding vertigo.
 By correcting these myths, we hope to help guide you to a natural and effective way to find genuine relief.

 The idea that vertigo attacks are a condition on their own is a common misunderstanding.
 There are a number of reasons this idea may have come about.
-First of all, only about half of people find the underlying cause of their vertigo, so there is no disease to attribute the symptom to.
+First of all, only about 50% of people find the underlying cause of their vertigo.
+In short, so there is no disease to attribute the symptom to.

-The second issue is that the number one diagnosis doctors give out for vertigo patients is benign paroxysmal positional vertigo.
-It basically means that vertigo attacks occur based on movements of the head.
-It is usually shortened to BPPV or positional vertigo and having the word vertigo in the condition only furthers the idea that vertigo is a condition and not a symptom.
-Unfortunately, this could lead a patient or his doctor to stop looking for an underlying cause of the vertigo, which is a key element in finding long-term relief.
+The second issue is that the number one diagnosis doctors give out for patients is benign paroxysmal positional vertigo.
+It basically means that attacks occur based on movements of the head.
+It is usually BPPV or positional vertigo, and having the word vertigo in the condition only furthers the idea that vertigo is a condition and not a symptom.
+Unfortunately, this could lead a patient or his doctor to stop looking for an underlying cause of vertigo, which is a key element in finding long-term relief.